Last updated on November 21st, 2022

 - Vitamin E: 4% of RDI

-Apricot contains fewer calories and fat.
-The dried fruit is also a rich source of vitamins A, E, D, and C. Apricots contain a very sweet and delicate flavour.
+Apricot contains fewer calories and fat and is also a rich source of vitamins A, E, D, and C. Apricots contain a very sweet and delicate flavor.
 Their remarkable nutrient content makes this fruit an ideal inclusion to a diabetic diet.
 Apricots also pack beneficial potassium, copper, and manganese.
-Furthermore, apricots may aid in satisfying the sweet tooth without causing havoc on the glucose levels contrasting to sweets comprising a sugar and processed carbs.
+Furthermore, apricots may aid in satisfying the sweet tooth without causing havoc on the glucose levels contrasting to sweets comprising sugar and processed carbs.
 The low GI of apricots and nutritional profile aid in better diabetes control, which suggests apricot is good for diabetes.

 What is Glycemic Index?